benwerd/technology-assessment/Rubric.md

 ## Values

-What are the values of the team that has produced this software?
+What are the values of the vendor that has produced this software?
 This section is intended to help avoid reputational and team safety risks driven by vendors that may not behave in a way that is in line with your own values.